 Current CROs manage multiple contact points within and external to sponsoring organizations and provide services supporting pipeline and inflection points tailored to those objectives.
 The globalization of clinical research also necessitates an operational footprint exploiting development opportunities existing internationally.
-Previously characterized as niche, differentiated activities now define the value of CRO contributions even when discrete services are requested—creating a bridge from bench to bedside, and transforming a transactional based relationship to a strategic one.
+Previously characterized as niche, differentiated activities now define the value of CRO contributions even when discrete services are requested– creating a bridge from bench to bedside, and transforming a transaction based relationship to a strategic one.

 The ability to provide and manage “resources” from discovery to commercialization is the modern CRO’s greatest asset.
-Staff who share experience within the pharmaceutical industry and the CRO space function as one integrated team.
-Membership and leadership of highly effective project teams evolve during program development to adjudicate the diverse, occasionally conflicting interests of multiple stakeholders dictating product success.
+Membership and leadership of highly effective project teams evolve during program development to adjudicate the diverse, occasionally conflicting interests of multiple stakeholders that in turn dictates product success.

-In a complex healthcare environment, the language of exchange also transcends that related to a product’s biological characteristics.
-Evolving regulatory sentiments and the overarching presence of a diverse audience who dictate formulary placement and patient access necessitate an additional medium of exchange.
+In a complex healthcare environment, the language of exchange also transcends product’s biological characteristics.
+Evolving regulatory compulsion and the overarching presence of a diverse audience who dictate formulary placement and patient access necessitate an additional medium of exchange.
 Neither orderly, nor fully rational, these conflicting needs for data mandate that a CRO be capable of providing advice as well as services across the continuum of development.

-Bridging the gap from discovery to development, from bench to bedside starts with appreciation of drug discovery processes informing a clinical program, especially in earlier phases when few patients, and single points of data inordinately drive decisions for program development.
-Access to clinical trialists—i.e., individuals steeped in trial methodology—who also have relevant basic research and drug development experience becomes an essential perspective to permit exploitation of product attributes within the initial phases of clinical research.
+Bridging the gap from discovery to development, from bench to bedside starts with appreciation of drug discovery processes, especially in the earlier phases when few patients and single points of data inordinately drive decisions for clinical program development.
+Access to clinical trialists–that is individuals steeped in trial methodology–that also have relevant basic research and drug development experience becomes an essential perspective to permit exploitation of product attributes within the initial phases of clinical research.

-When proposed indications have few precedents, staff cognizant of evolving regulatory sentiments, with professional knowledge regarding standards of care internationally become invaluable.
+When proposed framework have few precedents, staff cognizant of evolving regulatory sentiments with professional knowledge regarding standards of care internationally, become invaluable.
 An ability to scale, create study infrastructure, exploit innovative technology, and create staff retention strategies to assure continuity is essential.
 Expertise in clinical trial methodology linked to operational acumen are the essential attributes of differentiated CRO services, and integrated highly effective project teams.

 For example, acknowledging the need for patient outcomes, not measures shifts patient eligibility and program design into different dimensions; comorbidities and concomitant medications excluded from earlier phase programs emerge as a major drivers of healthcare utilization; available therapy combined with innovative therapy may have complementary or antagonistic effects requiring characterization before pivotal studies; and treatment sequences modeled in pharma co-economic studies must be derived from clinical data.
 In essence, building bridges carefully, to cross inflection points quickly requires data to inform “translation” from development into commercialization.